INTRODUCTION | GUIDE | MAP | RELATED POSTS

 After breakfast, watching the sun rise over the bay, it’s time to continue north on the coast road.
 Snaking up a steep hill behind Vinh Hy Bay, the road skates along the top of a ridge before plunging down the other side to Cam Ranh Bay.
 The views over beaches and islands dotted in the bay are fantastic.
 When the road hits sea-level again, there are dozens of empty stretches of white sand to stop and enjoy the surf.
-At the northernmost tip of this promontory, a finger of land points into the bay.
+At the northernmost tip of this promontory, a finger of land points into the bay, this is Cam Lap Promontory.
 Covered in mango trees, ringed with powdery beaches, and with views over the serene waters of Cam Ranh Bay, this is a wonderful place to camp.

 The coast road between Vinh Hy Bay and Cam Ranh Bay is a stunner